Danielle-Respes/Northpeak-Descent-Cross-Platform-Intrusion-Sentinel-KQL-2026/Incident-Report.md

 **What I noticed:** the two Windows hosts sit near 1,050 events each, but npt-linux01 carries about 7x that, roughly 78% of all process telemetry.

-**What I'm not concluding yet:** a loud host isn't automatically the compromised one.
-That 7,175 could be the real workload, or just a naturally noisy Linux box (cron, services, automation).
-I'm holding it as a lead to test in Phase 02, not an answer.
+**Note:** high volume alone doesn't confirm compromise.
+The Linux count could be normal activity or the attacker's work.
+I'm treating it as a lead for Phase 02, not a conclusion.

 ## Phase 01: Initial Access

-The alert queue is a wall of failed logons that looks like brute force.
-The brief warned me not to trust that, and it was right: the real entry authenticated cleanly and never tripped an alarm.
-So I set the failures aside and went looking for the quiet success from outside.
+The alerts are full of failed logins, so it looks like brute force.
+But the brief said not to trust that, and it was right.
+The real entry logged in cleanly and never set off an alarm.
+So I stopped looking at the failures and went looking for the login that worked, from outside.

-**Question:** which logons succeeded, from an address outside the estate?
+**Question:** which logins worked, from an address outside the estate?

 ```kql
 DeviceLogonEvents